Times Square (shopping mall): History

 Construction of Times Square started in 2006 on the site of a former Kyungbang plant in Yeongdeungpo, and lasted for three years.
 The construction cost a total of 600 billion won.
 On September 16, 2009, the mall officially opened, welcoming an average of 210,000 people per day.

 The old premises of Kyungsung Textiles are located behind Times Square and have been converted into a cafe and gallery.
 Kyungsung later changed their name to Kyungbang and are the owners of Times Square.

 Guinness world record listing

 CGV Yeongdeungpo's super large screen 'Starium' was officially listed as the world's largest fixed screen for 35mm movies in Guinness World Records.
 The screen is 31.38 m in length and 13.0 m in height, with an area of 407.9 m2.
 However it lost the title to Lotte World Mall following its opening in October 2014, with the largest screen now being the Super Plex G in the auditorium of the Lotte Cinema World Tower.

 Major occupants

 Shinsegae Department Store

 Located at the north east corner of the complex, Shinsegae Department Store is the biggest department store in southwestern Seoul.
-The store covers 6,000 sq. meters in total.
+The store has 43305 sqm of floor space on a footprint of 6000 sqm.